Financial Aid for Military Students

 Students receiving VA benefits may select any program that is approved by the Department of Veteran Affairs leading to a degree offered at South Piedmont Community College.

+Please refer to the Veteran Student Checklist for helpful tools to guide you through the enrollment process.
 Before you register for classes, check with the Veterans Education Certifying Official, who is located in the Financial Aid office, to learn whether your program is approved by the VA.

 Chapter 33 (The Post 9/11 GI Bill®)